JoelBosch90/product-in-perspective/README.md

 We use systemctl to run the production database.
 `sudo systemctl restart mongod`

-## Symlinks
-Inside the `server/Client/public` folder, there should be symlinks to `source/html`, `source/models`, and `source/images`.
-These are not in de git repository because these symlinks depend on the folder structure of the local machine.
-You should add them manually.

 ## Client side config file.
 Inside the `server/Client/source/javascript` directory (and the corresponding `server/Client/public/javascript` directory), there should be a `config.js` file